 - Title IX Coordinator

-Members of the Threat Assessment Response Team will confirm that all required and appropriate steps have and will be taken to report outside the University, to inform others at the University as necessary, and to ensure a thorough investigation of the incident.
+Members of the Emergency Assessment Response Team will confirm that all required and appropriate steps have been and will be taken to report outside the University, to inform others at the University as necessary, and to ensure a thorough investigation of the incident.
 The Minors Coordinator will be responsible for ensuring complete and accurate documentation of all steps taken in response to a report of actual or suspected child abuse.
 If a report of child abuse is made, the Minors Coordinator will track the matter, including any criminal or civil case that may result, as it moves through the system and will continue to document its progress until concluded.

 C. PROGRAM NOTICE AND REGISTRATION

 - The Director/Coordinator of a Program, Activity, Service or Event covered by this policy, excluding credit and non-credit Drexel University courses, must complete the following steps in sufficient time to meet the applicable portions of this policy: